Finding 1 — The persistent gap

 1. The gap is persistent.
 Thirteen cycles.
 Every cycle.
 Presidential and midterm.

 3. The gap is not uniform within youth.
-Within a single cycle, the spread between the highest and lowest race × gender cell exceeds the overall youth-senior gap.
+Within a single cycle, the spread between the highest and lowest race × gender group exceeds the overall youth-senior gap.

 4. Apathy is not an explanation the data supports.[1]
 That claim is tested directly in Finding 4 — Registered, didn't vote: why.